Do Grandparents Have Visitation Rights with Their Grandchildren in Arizona?

 In Arizona, grandparents have the right to petition the court for visitation rights if at least one of the following situations applies.

-• The parents divorced at least three months earlier, and the grandparents are the parents of the spouse who doesn’t have physical custody of the grandchildren.
+- The child’s parents divorced at least three months earlier, and the grandparents are the parents of the spouse who doesn’t have physical custody of the grandchildren.

 However, satisfying one of those requirements doesn’t guarantee that visitation will be granted.
 The court’s primary consideration is what it deems to be in the child’s best interests.
 Note that if the grandchild’s parents are married and jointly withhold visitation from the grandparents, the court won’t allow the grandparents to petition for visitation.